Employee Communications: Oregon

 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Nancy Cooper, Garvey Schubert Barer

-- Oregon requires several postings for both small and large employers.
+- Oregon requires several postings for employers.
 See Posting Requirements.

 - Oregon recognizes the general rule of employment at-will.
 See Employment At-Will.

 - Oregon law places restrictions on noncompetition, nonsolicitation, nondisclosure and nondisparagement agreements.
 See Restrictive Covenants.

 - Defamation claims under Oregon law are rare, but employers should take certain precautions.
 See Defamation.

 - Oregon law prohibits employee blacklisting.
 See Blacklisting.

 - As a general rule, employees do not have a right to privacy when using employer equipment.
 See Employee Expectation of Privacy.

 - Oregon law prohibits the use of handheld mobile devices while driving, including sending text-based communications.
 See Use of Mobile Devices.